AdobeDocs/dynamic-media-classic.en/help/using/quick-start-ecatalog.md

 >
 >You are now able to author eCatalogs in Adobe Dynamic Media Classic.

-This eCatalog Quick Start is designed to help you get up and running quickly with eCatalogs.
+This eCatalog Quick Start is designed to help you start working quickly with eCatalogs.
 Follow steps 1 through 7.
 After each step, there is a cross-reference to a topic heading where you can find more information.

 ## 1. Upload the PDF files